We see technology transforming transportation in three ways: it will be more automated, more connected, and more environmentally friendly.

-For example, earlier this year, to support WSP and Network Rail in developing feasibility and early-stage designs for the Ely Area Capacity Enhancement programme, SenSat created a highly accurate digital replica of the 18 km² site.
-This digital replica, which consists of 2.1 billion data points, allows to assess and discuss designs in a visual and intuitive sense - in context of their real-world environment.
-For example, a 3D render from any part of the survey area can now be overlayed with track designs to give stakeholders, local landowners and Network Rail a highly visual way of determining access issues.
+For example, earlier this year, to support WSP and Network Rail in developing feasibility and early-stage designs for the Ely Area Capacity Enhancement programme, Sensat created a highly accurate digital replica of the 18 km² site.
+This digital replica, which consists of 2.1 billion data points, allowed the team to interact with their designs in a visual and intuitive sense - in the context of their real-world environment.
+For example, a 3D render from any part of the survey area can now be overlayed with track designs to give stakeholders, local landowners and Network Rail a highly visual way of determining access.

 3. New ways of transportation